gecrooks/weblogo/trunk/README.txt

 The WebLogo source code can be downloaded from http://code.google.com/p/weblogo/

-WebLogo requires Python 2.4, 2.5 or 2.6, the corebio python toolkit for computational biology (http://code.google.com/p/corebio), and the python array package 'numpy' (http://www.scipy.org/Download)
+WebLogo requires Python 2.5, 2.6 or 2.7, and the python array package 'numpy' (http://www.scipy.org/Download)